International Health or Travel Insurance: What is the Difference?

 - Medical evacuation

 Expatriate health insurance for individuals and families means if a family member or covered individual falls ill, you will have access to your choice of the best healthcare providers available through a network of global healthcare providers.

 - Access to Cigna Global’s trusted network of hospitals and doctors

 - The convenience and confidence of 24/7/365 customer service

-The level and what is covered by expatriate insurance varies depending on the plan.
+The level and what is covered by expatriate insurance vary depending on the plan.
 Reputable insurance companies will want to know where you are living and what the risks associated with living in that particular area may be.
 They will also examine the costs of health care in that area before determining the cost to you.

 International Health Insurance Plans are annually renewable, typically for life or up to a certain age.